OceanographyforEveryone/OpenCTD/README.md

 ### 9.0 Acknowledgments

 This software has been kludged together by Andrew Thaler, based on code from Walt Holm, arduino.cc samples, Atlas scientific, Vhati, and Russell Neches.
-OpenCTD was designed by Andrew Thaler, Kersey Sturdivant, and Russell Neches.
+OpenCTD was initially designed by Andrew Thaler, Kersey Sturdivant, and Russell Neches.

 ### 10.0 Code of Conduct